[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 12-7-1998 by L.L. No. 4-1998. Amendments noted where applicable.]

 It shall be unlawful for any parent, guardian or other person having legal custody of any minor under the age of 18 years to allow or to permit such child, ward or other person under such age, while in such legal custody or control, to go or to be in or upon any streets or public places in the Village of Monticello during the curfew hours unless a reasonable necessity exists therefor and any requirement specified in § 130-3 is complied with.

-The police of the Village of Monticello or any other police officer are hereby authorized to apprehend, without warrant, any minor under the age of 18 years actually or apparently in violation of the provisions of this chapter and detain such child for a reasonable period of time in which an attempt shall be made to notify the parent, guardian or lawful custodian of such child of such violation.
+The police of the Village of Monticello or any other police officers are hereby authorized to apprehend, without warrant, any minor under the age of 18 years actually or apparently in violation of the provisions of this chapter and detain such child for a reasonable period of time in which an attempt shall be made to notify the parent, guardian or lawful custodian of such child of such violation.

-Any police officer apprehending or detaining a person, actually or apparently under the age of 18 years, who shall have been found on any street or other public place within the village apparently in violation of this chapter, shall take said person actually or apparently under the age of 18 years to said person's home; require the parent, guardian or custodian of said person to report to the youth officer where said persons shall be detained; or require the parent, guardian or custodian of such person to report to the location of said alleged violation as determined by said police officer.
+Any police officer apprehending or detaining a person, actually or apparently under the age of 18 years, who shall have been found on any street or other public place within the Village apparently in violation of this chapter shall take said person actually or apparently under the age of 18 years to said person's home; require the parent, guardian or custodian of said person to report to the youth officer where said persons shall be detained; or require the parent, guardian or custodian of such person to report to the location of said alleged violation as determined by said police officer.

-Any parent, guardian or other custodian of a minor under the age of 18 years who shall permit such child to be in or upon the street or public places of the village in violation of the provisions of this chapter shall be issued a warning upon the first violation, and upon the conviction for the second or subsequent violation of this chapter be subject to a fine not to exceed $250 or imprisonment not to exceed 15 days.
+Any parent, guardian or other custodian of a minor under the age of 18 years who shall permit such child to be in or upon the street or public places of the Village in violation of the provisions of this chapter shall be issued a warning upon the first violation, and upon the conviction for the second or subsequent violation of this chapter be subject to a fine not to exceed $250 or imprisonment not to exceed 15 days.
 Any minor found to be in violation of this chapter may be required to perform a term of community service as determined by the Justice Court.